ppy/osu-wiki/wiki/osu!stream/en.md

 ### How do I get more beatmaps?

-Head to the "Store" section in the game or pressing the "Download more songs..." at the "Play" section.
+Head to the "Store" section in the game or pressing the "Download more songs..." in the "Play" section.

 ### What is the theme song of osu!stream?